austintackaberry/100-days-of-code/log.md

 **Today's Progress**: added airbnb eslint and prettier to jobsort

 **Thoughts**: As soon as I set up eslint and prettier, I started with 120 errors.
 It felt awesome to get that number down to 0.
 I am sold on the airbnb eslint config.
 Not sure how I ended up doing this before I made the node app for good first issue label notification...oh well, it happened and I feel satisfied

+### Day 265: February 17, 2018

+**Today's Progress**: Finished fixing jobsort tests, went to code and coffee meetup, claimed first open issue, learned about render props

+**Thoughts**: So I changed my plan on a whim, and I think it was a good idea.
+I still would like to contribute to React at some point, but for now I think it makes sense for me to (down)shift my efforts to a newer, less intense codebase.
+Downshift!
+I will now be focusing on getting that first pull request, perhaps adding downshift to jobsort, and then trying to make more contributions.